mcjazzyfunky/archived-preactive/README.md

 # Preactive

-A R&D project to evaluate an alternative API for developing components and hook functions with Preact.
+A R&D project to evaluate an alternative API for developing components and hook functions with Preact.<br>
-It's main advantages are:
+The main advantages of the new API are:

 - 0% magic
 - Does not make any trouble for the garbage collector
-- No rules of hookes
+- No rules of hooks
 - No special linter necessary
-- 100% accurately typeable - in the function type signature of hook functions or function that generate hook functions, it will always be visible what we are dealing with.
+- 100% accurately typeable - in the function type signature of hook functions or function that generate hook functions etc., it will always be visible what we are dealing with.

 ### Installation